MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/co-develop/overview.md

 The aim of this document is to provide guidance for multidisciplinary teams to define and adopt co-development best practices that help promote collaboration, accelerate scalable development, reduce organizational silos, and optimize application delivery of low-code applications when using Microsoft Power Apps.

 ## What is an enterprise low-code application platform?
-Microsoft Power Apps is an example of an enterpriselow-code application platform .
+Microsoft Power Apps is an example of an enterprise low-code application platform .
 Low-code application platforms are rapid application development and deployment environments that use either low-code or no-code techniques to create multi-platform apps.
 Non-technical users (makers) can use  low-code application platform to design and build simplified apps in enterprise environments without requiring explicit programming knowledge.
 Typically, an enterprise  low-code application platform includes the following functionality:
 - Application metadata to define the information that the app stores and displays
 - A runtime interpreter to process this metadata when the app runs